Lights. Camera. Bark?

 That may just be the direction of a community spirit video the city of Oak Forest is filming for the final leg of the PetSafe Bark for Your Park $100,000 contest.

-Oak Forest is one of 15 cities in the final round of the competition and winning the contest would net the city the $100K to build a dog park.
+Oak Forest of the competition and winning the contest would net the city the $100K to build a dog park.
 Voting is still open and now officials are rounding up local enthusiasts (and their pet pooches) to show their support in the video.

-The production will be filmed at Oak Forest City Hall, at 1 p.m.
+The production will be filmed at , at 1 p.m.
 Saturday, June 23.

 "We will need owners and their pooches to sit in City Hall Chambers, as well as to be a part of a large group cheer," said Laura Clemons, 1st Ward Alderman who has helped lead the charge for a dog park since September of last year.

 Contest regulations state that participants should not any clothing with a logo on it -- including sports shirts, teams, etc. -- so a plain shirt is best, Clemons cautioned.
 Each participant will also be required to sign a video release form.